How To Set Up A DIY Goat Kid Pen

 There are a few things to have inside of your pen to ensure your kids flourish and do not get bored.

-#1.
 Kids love to climb, so it is important to supply safe items to withstand their rough and tumble play.
 In our case, a bag of wood shavings works perfectly, especially if the kids are young.
 If they happen to break the bag open, we spread that fresh layer of bedding where ever we need it!

-#2.
-Having something for them to sleep in that is warm and protected is important, especially if the evening temperatures are cold.
-I like to use a plastic dog kennel that is filled with hay and a layer of sawdust.
-The solid sides keep the inside warm.
-A large kennel will easily hold 6-7 goats, and they love to pile up on each other to keep warm.
+Having a place for your kids to snuggle and sleep in will help them feel safe and keep warm at night.
+This is helpful if you kid during the early spring when evenings are still pretty cold.
+I like using a plastic dog kennel filled with hay and a layer of sawdust.
+The solid sides keep the inside warm and our kids love it.

+If money is tight, you can usually find a kennel at a yard sale for a fraction of the price.
 I like the dog kennels that are shaped like an igloo like this one.
 The smaller opening keeps it much warmer inside, which is great in the winter.

 The natural heat in that kennel with all the babies is amazing.
 I always laugh in the morning when they start coming out for breakfast; it is like watching a clown car at a circus…they keep coming and coming out. 🙂